realshubhamraut/CDAC-DBDA-coursework/2.java/notes.md

 ![referece](/img-refs/autoboxing.png)

-booleans can be null primitives cannot
+booleans can be null primitives cannotw